stef-cruz/ci_milestone1/README.md

 - CSS3
 Page style

 - Bootstrap v4.5
 This project used Bootstrap elements such as navbar, grid, cards, etc.

 - SASS
 Preprocessor used to make CSS more fun and powerful

 - JavaScript
-Some front end functionalities
+Some front end functionalities such as smooth scroll, search bar, etc.

 #### Other Tools